 And please be specific, because if it's true, I do believe Americans have the right to know a year later what that is.

-I've never used the word treason, uh only Steve Bannon has used that word.
+Only Steve Bannon has used that word.

 Is it enough for Mueller to bring charges?

-Well, what it means to be a good thing.
+Well, what it means that's a collision.

-Um, and that is what's Mueller's job and what's our job.
+This is a very important question, and that is what's Mueller's job and what's our job.

-Bob Mueller will make the decision whether there is proof beyond a reasonable doubt to in indict and convict people.
+Bob Mueller will make the decision whether there is proof beyond a reasonable doubt to indict and convict people.

-He it is not his responsibility to tell the country what happened.
+It is not his responsibility to tell the country what happened.

-Uh yeah, it actually would be his mandate and responsibility.
+Yeah, it actually would be his mandate and responsibility.

 And we've discovered that the only real collusion happened with Hillary's campaign, paying for Russian lies and propaganda so she could fix a general election after we know she fixed the primary election, Governor.